Structured programming: Early return

-Many languages provide a return statement that allows for multiple, early return exit points from a function.
+Most languages provide a return statement that allows for multiple, early return exit points from a function.
 As a function is a block, this feature is counter to the single exit point described in the theorem.

 Early exit

 Many languages provide for early exit from a block (other than via return).
 For example, a loop construct may support a break statement that exits the loop block before its end.
 As the theorem describes, such early-exit logic can be eliminated by adding branches or tests, but this can add significant complexity.
 C is an early and prominent example of these constructs.
 Some newer languages also have "labeled breaks", which allow breaking out of more than just the innermost loop.

 The need for multiple exits can arise for a variety of reasons, most often either that the function has no more work to do (if returning a value, it has completed the calculation), or has encountered "exceptional" circumstances that prevent it from continuing, hence needing exception handling.

 A problem with early exit is that cleanup statements might not be executed.
 For example, allocated memory is not deallocated, or open files are not closed, causing memory leak and resource leak.
 Cleanup must be done at each return site, which is brittle and can easily result in bugs.
 For instance, in later development, a return statement could be overlooked by a developer, and an action that should be performed at the end of a function (e.g., a trace statement) might not be performed in all cases.
 Languages without a return statement, such as Pascal, Lisp, and OCaml, do not have this problem.

 Most modern languages provide language-level support to prevent such leaks (see resource management).
-As a structured alternative to using goto and a cleanup block, unwind protection ensures that certain code is runs when execution exits a block; often implemented in connection with exception handling as a try-finally.
+As a structured alternative to using goto and a cleanup block, unwind protection ensures that certain code is runs when execution exits a block; it is often implemented in connection with exception handling as a try-finally.
 An alternative approach, in C++, is resource acquisition is initialization, which uses normal stack unwinding (variable deallocation) at function exit to call destructors on local variables to deallocate resources.